bitsauce/Carla-ppo/README.md

 With the project, we provide one pretrained PPO agent for the lap environment.
 The checkpoint files for this model is located in the `models` folder.

-To run this agent, we first need to start CARLA beforehand.
-Assuming that CARLA was build as a stand alone package, we can start CARLA by the following command:
+To run the trained agent, we first have to start an instance of CARLA.
+Assuming that CARLA was build as a stand alone executeable (with `make package`,) navigate to the folder containing CarlaUE4.sh (typically `CARLA_ROOT/Dist/LinuxTODO/`) and start CARLA with the following command:

 ```
 ./CarlaUE4.sh Town07 -benchmark -fps=30
 ```

-Note that the parameters `-benchmark -fps=30` indicate that we will use a synchounous environment with a delta time of `1/30`.
+The parameters `-benchmark -fps=30` here are used to start a synchrnounous instance of CARLA, where the delta time between each tick will be `dt=1/fps=1/30s`.
-We should use a synchounous environment with `fps=30` when running the trained agent because the agent was trained in a synchounous environment with the same value for FPS.
+We need to use a synchounous environment with `fps=30` when running the `models/model_name` pretrained agent, because this is the same environment setup as the agent were trained in.

-Note our environment is only designed to work with `Town07` since this map is the one that closest resembles the environments used in previous works.
+Note that our environment has only been designed to work with `Town07` since this map is the one that closest resembles the environments of Kendall _et. al._ and Raffin _et. al._
+(see TODO for more information on environment design.)

-Once the CARLA environment is up and running, use the following command to run the trained agent:
+Once the CARLA environment is up and running, you can use the following command to run the trained agent in evaluation mode:

 ```
 python run_eval.py --model_name TODO
 ```

+If everything was setup correctly, we should now see an agent that is able to drive smootly along the designated lap that is shown in Figure TODO.

 ## Training a New Agent

-Start CARLA as is described in (Running a Trained Agent)[#running-a-trained-agent].
+Start CARLA as is described in [Running a Trained Agent](#running-a-trained-agent).

 Once the CARLA environment is up and running, use the following command to train a new agent: